Media studies: United States

-In 2000, the Department of Media Studies was officially established in 2000 at the University of Virginia; the interdisciplinary major has rapidly grown and doubled in size in 2011.
+In 2000, the Department of Media Studies was officially established at the University of Virginia; the interdisciplinary major has grown rapidly, doubling in size by 2011.
 This is partly thanks to the acquisition of Professor Siva Vaidhyanathan, a cultural historian and media scholar, as well as the Inaugural Verklin Media Policy and Ethics Conference, endowed by the CEO of Canoe Ventures and UVA alumnus David Verklin.

 University of California, Irvine had professor Mark Poster, who was one of the first and foremost theorists of media culture in the US and boasted a strong Department of Film & Media Studies.
 University of California, Berkeley has three institutional structures within media studies that take place in the department of Film and Media (formerly Film Studies Program), including famous theorists as Mary Ann Doane and Linda Williams, the Center for New Media, and a long established interdisciplinary program formerly titled Mass Communications, which recently changed its name to Media Studies.
 This change eliminated any connotations that may have accompanied the term "mass" in the former title.
 Until recently, Radford University in Virginia used the title "media studies" for a department that taught practitioner-oriented major concentrations in journalism, advertising, broadcast production, and web design.
 In 2008, those programs were combined with a previous department of communication (speech and public relations) to create a School of Communication.
-(A media studies major at Radford still means someone concentrating on journalism, broadcasting, advertising or Web production.)
+(A media studies major at Radford still means someone concentrating on journalism, broadcasting, advertising, or Web production.)

 Brooklyn College has collaborated with City University of New York to offer graduate studies in television and media since 2015.
 Currently, the Department of Television and Radio administers an MS in Media Studies, and hosts the Center for the Study of World Television.